jhalickman/dwolla-sdk-ios/README.md

 Usage
 ===========

-1.The view controller you wish to communicate with the Dwolla SDK will need to implement 2 interfaces:
+1. The view controller you wish to communicate with the Dwolla SDK will need to implement 2 interfaces:

 		"DwollaOAuthEngineDelegate" and "DwollaAuthorizationControllerDelegate"